xt0fer/SolnZipRISC1/README.md

 # ZipRISC1

-## Changes Immediate

-- pseudos
-- CALL aa | ADDI x1 xPC 1; BRA aa | ra <- PC + 1, jump to aa
-- RET | ADD xPC x1 x0 | pc <- ra (ra is "return address")
-- pseudo PUSH rd | DECR SP; STR rd SP | sp <- sp - 1, store rd to contents of SP
-- pseudo POP rd | LDR rd, SP; INCR SP | load rd with contents SP, sp <- sp + 1

-#### done

-- set MAXREGS to 32(?)
-- re-arrange the register assignments??
-- make one source of truth for instructions (json??)
-(ISA enum)
-- re-arrange instructions to re-order opcode(labels & hexs)
-- native ADDI re-order
-- add STR, LDR (or Load Indirect and Store Indirect?) (push & pop)
-- LDR rd, rs | 11dr0 | load rd with contents of address held by rs
-- STR rd, rs | 12dr0 | store rd into the address held by rs
+A Java-based CPU simulation of a RISC processor.

-## Register Usage for v1.3
+## v1.3

-- x2, x3, x4 - function call arguments
-- x2 - function return value
-- x7, x8, x9, xA - temp regs (used inside of functions)
-- rd, rs, rt, ru - temp regs alt names

-## v1.2

-This lab/project can be done in either Java, Javascript, Python or any other language you manage.
-Just ask permission if you want to do it in something other than Java or Python.

-The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.
+The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the potential investors that this is a world-beating design that Intel, AMD and Apple will all give up building cpu hardware when they see how fast and clean and _cool_ this processor is.

-A CPU has what's called an Instruction Set Architecture (ISA).
-There are many copyrighted/proprietary ones, like ARM(Apple, Raspberry Pi/Broadcom) and x86_64(Intel/AMD).
-There are several "open source" ones as well like RISC-V. There are also many, many "demonstration" or "made up" ones.
+A CPU (central processing unit) has what's called an Instruction Set Architecture (ISA).
+There are many copyrighted/proprietary ones, like ARM(Apple, RaspberryPi/Broadcom) and x86_64(Intel/AMD).
+There are several "open source" ones as well like RISC-V.
+There are also many, many "demonstration" or "made up" ones.
 This is one of those.

 An ISA is a set of crafted "instructions" which are matched to a CPU design.
 A common design is a RISC (reduced instruction set computer) where the number of instructions is relatively low number, like say 20, which are all pretty 'regular' or uniform (4 bytes, 32bits) in size.
 A CISC (complex instruction set computer), on the other hand, has two major aspects that RISC does not.
 CISC cpus often have hundreds of instructions (x86_64 has more than 1500) and the instructions sizes vary (from 16-bit (2 bytes) to larger (up to 15 bytes)).

 Now, why look at ZipRISC?
 Especially if it's a virtual processor?
 Well, ZipRISC1 is a pretty simple microprocessor.
 It also has a simple set of instructions.
 And while only having a few instructions, it can do anything a CISC cpu can do (theoretically).
 And because it looks like RISC is winning the long war against CISC.

 It has a simple internal core architecture, and a simple set of instructions.
 It is "turing-complete".